danvratil/dvratilcz/_posts/2020-02-28-january-and-february-in-kde-pim.md

 ---
 Following the post about [what happened in KDE PIM in November and December][volker-blog] by Volker, let's look into what the KDE PIM community has been up to in the first two months of the new year.
-So far 23 contributors have made 740 changes.
+In total 23 contributors have made 740 changes.

 ## KMail